rkristelijn/supabase-keycloak-auth/README.md

 This is an example project to provide information to get NextJS/Keycloak/Supabase authentication to work.
 This repo has a docker-compose file for keycloak set up correctly, assumes you can create a project in Supabase and runs a local NextJS app to login.

+This example needs supabase cloud and keycloak in the cloud, because Supabase and Keycloak exchange a token.
+Supabase can't call localhost:8080 on your machine.
+Alternatively you could spin up a local Supabase and use docker network to let them talk to each other.

 ![Architecture](./docs/architecture.png)

 ## Run locally